lovcodvn/NLP_ABSA_aspect_category_sentiment_cls/README.md

 ## Methodology
 For ACSA task, I used BART pre-training model.
 I took references from the great paper Solving Aspect Category Sentiment Analysis as a Text Generation Task (Liu, 2021).

+The model can be described shortly as below:

+Step 1 –Template sentences + Tokenization

+Step 2 – Sentiment generation

+2.1 Encoder: Input tokenized original sentences and output hidden states.

+2.2 Decoder:
+- Input hidden states + tokenized template sentences (without the polarity word)
+- Calculate the templates’ score with the three polarity words
+- Choose the polarity with the highest score.
+- Output sentiment word.

 ## Data
 The dataset I used in this task is SemEval 2016.